AnthonyBuncio/crumb/README.md

 <h1>Crumb</h1>

 <h2>Description</h2>
 Do you live with friends who never pay their bills?
 Do your roommates completely ignore all your messages to pay rent?
 I built Crumb as a way for roommates, or just any group of friends to easily keep track and manage expenses.
 If they are looking to be more financially responsible, this app is a great way to help them to do just that.
 Crumb appoints a single person to manage all the expenses within a house/group and issues expenses to those members.
-Each member has a unique dashboard that contains great visualizations and personalized charts for each member.
+Each member has a unique dashboard that contains great visualizations and personalized charts.
 Easy and intuitive design of this app will finally help you get back in control of your finances!
 <br>
 <h2>Frameworks && Libraries</h2>
 <ul>